MystenLabs/sui/doc/src/explore/tutorials.md

 ## Start the network
 In the Sui repository, build Sui:
 ```
-cargo build
+$ cargo build
 ```
 The Sui binary will be in the `target/debug` directory.
+For the rest of the tutorial, we will stay inside this directory.
 First of all, generate a genesis config that the network will use:
 ```
+$ cd target/debug
-./target/debug/sui genesis
+./sui genesis
 ```
 Note that if you have already run the above command once before (perhaps when trying out the wallet), then you can skip it.
 It will generate three config files: